geiszla/iManchesterToolbox/README.md

 * server.bundle.js

    The generated server file.
-Runs first when the server is started (by `yarn start` command).
+Runs first when the server is started.

 * upgrade.js